KhaledMoheb/Angular---The-Complete-Guide-2024-Edition-/Assignments/05. Section 25 Using Services & Dependency Injection - Practicing Services/README.md

      - Inject the `CounterService` into the `UsersService` to manage counting logic centrally.

    - **Update Components:**
-     - Modify the `AppActiveUsersComponent` and `AppInactiveUsersComponent` to interact with the `UsersService` instead of directly managing users.
+     - Modify the `ActiveUsersComponent` and `InactiveUsersComponent` to interact with the `UsersService` instead of directly managing users.
      - Ensure that the services work correctly to update the UI when users are moved between states.

 ## Usage